nullfocus/anon-discourse/README.md

 # anon-discourse

-An independent webapp which allows a group to spin up an anonymous chat group and invite others.
+A webapp which hosts anonymous chat groups.

 ## Setup